 - Cleaning flowers with hair dryer on low setting – This option works best to remove loose dust only (not grime).
 Beware of applying too much heat if you used hot glue on your wreath.

-Tip #4: Use a Combination of Floral Wire and Hot Glue to Attach Stems
+Tip #4: Use a Combination of Floral Wire and Hot Glue to Attach Stems to DIY Wreath

 When making a DIY wreath, especially a grapevine wreath, I like to use both floral wire and hot glue.